tungfam/CustomizableBlurEffectDemo/README.md

-# CustomizableBlurEffectDemo
+# Customize Blur Effect Demo
-Demo project that shows how to customize the blur effect using Swift.
-Supporting material for the article.
+Demo project that shows how to **customize the blur effect** using Swift.
+This is a supporting material for the article.

 <img src="Demo/demo.gif" width="450">